esl/MongoosePush/README.md

     ]
 ```

-This part of configuration relates only to `HTTP` endpoints that `MongoosePush` exposes.
-Here you can set bind IP adress (option: `ip`), port and paths to your `HTTP` `TLS` certificates.
-You should ignore other options unless you know what you're doing or you're going to get to know by reading [maru's documentation](https://maru.readme.io/docs).
+This part of configuration relates only to `HTTP` endpoints exposed by `MongoosePush`.
+Here you can set a bind IP adress (option: `ip`), port and paths to your `HTTP` `TLS` certificates.
+You should ignore other options unless you know what you're doing (to learn more, explore [maru's documentation](https://maru.readme.io/docs)).

-You may entirely skip the `maru` config entry to disable `HTTP` API and just use this project as `Elixir` library.
+You may entirely skip the `maru` config entry to disable `HTTP` API and just use this project as an `Elixir` library.

 ### FCM configuration
 Lets take a look at sample `FCM` service configuration: